elenalowery/WSL-Workshop/README.md

-# Lab 1: Developing Analytics and Machine Learning applications in a Collaborative Environment

-## About this lab
+# DSX Local Workshop
-In this lab you will learn how to develop analytics and machine learning applications using different tools in DSX Local: Jupyter, Zeppelin, RStudio, and SPSS Modeler.
-The lab has been divided into several stand-alone parts for those who are interested in a certain development tool or a certain deployment task.
-For example, you can chose to complete just a Jupyter lab, or just an SPSS Modeler lab or just Batch Scoring in DSX lab.
+In this workshop you will learn how to develop and deploy applications in DSX Local.
+The workshop has been divided into several stand-alone parts for those who are interested in a certain development tool or a certain deployment task.
+For example, you can complete just a Jupyter lab, or an SPSS Modeler lab, or a Batch Scoring in DSX lab.

 ## About this repository
 This repository contains several lab subfolders.
-Some labs include just notebooks and data, while others have additional instructions that are located in the *Lab Instructions* folder.
+Some labs include notebooks and data, while others have additional instructions that are located in the *Lab Instructions* folder.

 ## Prerequisites
-1. To run this lab, you need an instance of DSX Local. **Please note that while most code is the same between DSX Local and DSX Cloud, the notebooks included in this project will work in DSX Local only**
+1. To run this workshop you need an instance of DSX Local. **Please note that while most code is the same between DSX Local and DSX Cloud, the notebooks included in this project will work in DSX Local only**
 2. Download and unzip this [this repository](https://codeload.github.com/elenalowery/DSX_Local_Workshop/zip/master).
 Unzip the repository only, not files in subfolders.

 ### Setting up lab projects in DSX Local